benedictsaunders/benedictsaunders/README.md

 - 👋 Hi, I’m @benedictsaunders
-- 👀 I’m interested in computational chemistry, chemoinformatics, and the design and development of automated workflows to improve research effiency.
+- 👀 I’m interested in computational chemistry, chemoinformatics, and the design and development of automated workflows to improve research efficiency.
-- 🌱 I’m currently learning integration of PostgreSQL with python
+- 🌱 I’m currently learning SQL, specifically SQLite with python
 - 📫 How to reach me: benpawulskisaunders@gmail.com

 <!---